 On the criminal side, Andrew has now conducted numerous geological investigations into serious crimes, the most high profile example being the Soham murder enquiry.
 He used soil and rock evidence to show that Ian Huntley had driven his car on the remote track where the bodies of Holly Wells and Jessica Chapman were found.
 He was also deeply involved in the release and subsequent acquittal at re-trial of Barri White and Keith Hyatt, who had been wrongly convicted for the murder of Rachel Manning.

-Andrew became a Director of Hawkins in 2006 and Managing Director in 2013 and is based in the Cambridge office.
+Andrew became a Director of Hawkins in 2006 and Managing Director from 2013 to 2022.
+Having stepped back as Managing Director to make way for new talent, Andrew remains an instrumental part of the business and is based in the Cambridge office.